-8. Practical information on how to go up the Empire State Building
+Practical information on how to climb the Empire State Building

-Camera tripods and excessively large suitcases or backpacks are not allowed in the Empire State, and the building does not have lockers where you can leave your belongings.
-If you need to, LuggageHero is quite close to the skyscraper and is the cheapest option to leave your belongings while you climb the Empire State.
+Camera tripods and oversized suitcases or backpacks are not allowed in the Empire State Building, and the building does not have lockers where you can leave your belongings.
+If you need to, LuggageHero is quite close to the skyscraper and is the cheapest option to leave your belongings while you climb the Empire State Building.

-Also, inside the building, you'll get to see the 'Dare to Dream' exhibition dedicated to the history of the construction of the Empire State Building with accounts of its builders, and architectural plans, drawings, and photographs.
-Also, you will find an exhibition dedicated to explaining the building's sustainable energy use.
+Inside, you can also see the 'Dare to Dream' exhibition dedicated to the construction of the Empire State Building and tell the stories of its builders, through architectural plans, drawings, and photographs.
+You'll also find an exhibition dedicated to explaining the building's sustainable energy use.

 A bit of its history

-What makes the Empire State Building a must-see on your New York trip is not only the breathtaking views from its observatory but also its impressive Art Deco interior, which is something truly wondrous.
-In itself, visiting the building provides a complete experience that you're sure to be nostalgic about many years after your trip.
+What makes the Empire State Building a must-see on your New York adventures is not only the breathtaking views from its observatory, but also its stunning Art Deco interior, which is a marvel.
+It's a complete experience that you're sure to look back on with nostalgia many years after your trip.

-12. Other popular observatories, skyscrapers, and buildings in New York City
+Other popular observatories, skyscrapers and buildings in New York City

-New York is a city made to be admired at ground level but also from a bird's eye view.
-Luckily, you have a good amount of skyscrapers from which the views of New York are breathtaking.
+New York is a city made to be admired from below but also from above, and for that, you have a multitude of skyscrapers from which the views of New York are breathtaking.

 One World Observatory

-One World may not come to mind so quickly because of its relatively recent construction but it will offer you an impressive view of the financial district.
-Inside, you will with stores, a fancy restaurant, and interactive activities where the kids are sure to have a blast.
-If you are up for a visit, you can check out all the details in this handy guide I have written: One World Observatory Tickets and Tours.
+One World may not come to mind so quickly due to its relative young age, but it will offer you a breathtaking view of the financial district, with shops, a fancy restaurant, and interactive activities that the kids will have a blast at.
+If you fancy a visit, you can check out my handy guide for all the details: NYC One World Observatory Tickets: how to buy, prices and discounts.

 Rockefeller Center, the Top of the Rock

-And among all the skyscrapers in New York, my personal recommendation is the Rockefeller Center.
+Of all the skyscrapers in New York, my personal recommendation is Rockefeller Center.
 Its observation deck known as the Top of the Rock will offer you the best views of the city including a spectacular close-up of the Empire State Building.
+In fact, many visitors face a dilemma when deciding between climbing one of the two.
+If it helps, here's a comparison: climbing Top of the Rock vs. climbing the Empire State Building.

 Other iconic buildings

-Also, if you're one of those people who shy away from the established tourist circuits, there are many more buildings in New York that you can visit, even if they don't have an observatory.
-Woolworth Building, Chrysler Building, Flatiron Building, and many others will be the delight of architecture buffs.
+Also, if you're one of those people who shy away from the established tourist trail, there are plenty of other buildings in New York that you can visit, even if they don't have an observatory.
+The Woolworth Building, Chrysler Building, Flatiron Building and many others will delight anyone with a passion for architecture.